Mikej87/Tioman-Island/README.md

 was created when a dragon lay down and died after loosing her partner.
 This is what makes Tiomans peaks and Island.
 In the 1600's pirates ravaged the Island for anything they could, including the local people!
 The pirates would then sell the locals into slavery, some of the pirates stayed on the Island and many of the local inhabitants and desendents of them pirates.

 So step into a jungle island adventure and visit Tioman Island.
-Check out our contact box to get in touch with us.
+Check out our contact page to get in touch with us.

 ![Island Picture](assets/images/tioman-island.jpeg)